jagadishmoharana/Medium-Cypress-e2e-project/README.md

 The following scenarios are automated and tested:

 1. **Authentication**:
-   - Login with valid and invalid credentials.
+   - Login with valid credentials.
    - Logout functionality.

 2. **Navigation and Search**: